proxycheck/proxycheck-php/README.md

 # proxycheck-php
-php library for calling the [proxycheck.io](https://proxycheck.io/) v2 API which allows you to check if an IP Address is a Proxy or VPN and get the Country, ASN and Provider for the IP Address being checked.
+php library for calling the [proxycheck.io](https://proxycheck.io/) v2 API which allows you to check if an IP address is a Proxy or VPN and get the Country, ASN and Provider for the IP address being checked.
+This library also supports checking email addresses to determine if they belong to a disposable email service or not.

 ## Install via Composer ##